Skip to content

 Raquel Martins Lana

-Beatriu de Pinós fellow at the Barcelona Supercomputing Center in the Global Health Resilience group.
+Marie Curie fellow at the Barcelona Supercomputing Center in the Global Health Resilience group.
 Her background is in quantitative epidemiology and her research focuses on infectious disease dynamics and their association with environmental, climate, and social factors.
-She works on WP2 in the Mosqlimate project.
+She is a collaborator in the Mosqlimate project.

 Marcio Maciel Bastos